quattor/quattor.github.com/_posts/2012-06-19-documentation-overview.md

 ### Aquilon
 #### 3rd Generation
-* New model based around a RDBMS backed broker and Git repositories.
+* New model based around a RDBMS-backed broker and Git repositories.
 * Broker (`aqd`) stores and manipulates asset objects and the relationships between them.
     * Admins and Users communicate with broker using the `aq` client.
     * Owns and writes some configuration itself.